-Volume resistivity is defined as the electrical resistance offered by a material to the flow of current, times the cross sectional area of current flow per unit length of current path.
+Volume resistivity is defined as the electrical resistance offered by a material to the flow of current, multiplied by the cross sectional area of current flow per unit length of current path.
 The volume resistivity test is run by subjecting the material to 500 volts for 1 minute and measuring the current.
 The higher the volume resistivity, the more effective a material will be in electrically insulating components.

-Figure 26 show the trend of the volume resistivity versus the temperature for Halar® 500LC.
+Figure 25 shows the trend of volume resistivity versus temperature for Halar® ECTFE.